Ab-Cloud-dev/100-Days-Of-DevOps-KodeKloud-Solutions-Explanation/Task-12-Linux Network Services/README.md

 You need to add an ACCEPT rule for port 8086 before the REJECT rule.

+and also don't get confused on **ACCEPT all -- 0.0.0.0/0 0.0.0.0/0 state RELATED,ESTABLISHED:**

+This rule allows all traffic that is part of an established connection.
+For example, when you connect to a website, this rule ensures that the returning packets from the website are accepted by your server.
+It also accepts traffic "related" to an established connection,

 ```
 sudo iptables -I INPUT -p tcp --dport 8086 -j ACCEPT
 sudo service iptables save